THE RETURN TRIP – Episode 126

 The addition of an incoming helicopter tips the balance of power.
 Is it Rompin’ Roy and his six-shooter to the rescue?

-Sadly no, it is not the square shooter from San Antonio and it is armed with a potent arsenal from which to subdue the rig.
-After strafing the deck, clearing it of resisters, the camouflaged war bird sets down with a resounding clumsy thud, plainly bottoming out, perhaps because the folks inside were in such a hurry.
+Sadly no, it is not the square shooter from South Texas.
+This twin-rotary ransacker is armed with a potent arsenal from which to subdue the rig.
+After strafing the deck, clearing it of resisters, the camouflaged war bird sets down with a resounding clumsy thud, plainly bottoming out, perhaps because the folks inside were in a panic.

 THE RETURN TRIP